lolaent/lola-communities/README.md

 ## Build & Deploy

-`Vercel` is wired up to the repo and automatically deploys to production any changes done to `master`.
+`Vercel` is wired up to the repo and automatically deploys to production any changes done to `main`.

 Vercel will also deploy & serve from a commit/branch.